Is construction an essential business?

 The governments of Arizona, California, Illinois, and Texas are a few examples.

-Keep in mind that even in states where construction is unequivocally essential, governments have often introduced enhanced health and safety measures.
+Remember that even in states where construction is unequivocally essential, governments have often introduced enhanced health and safety measures.

 • California